Model quality in football: Quantifying the quality of an Expected Threat model: Simulations

 When $c=\log(C)$, this is equivalent to

 This formulation gives a linear model in the transformed features with homoscedastic normal residuals.
-Ordinary least squares (OLS) was used to estimate the unknown parameters $c, \alpha, \beta$, and $\sigma^2$.
-The fit of the estimated distribution was then assessed based on the $R^2$, the normality and homoscedasticity of the residuals.
+We can use ordinary least squares (OLS) to estimate the unknown parameters $c, \alpha, \beta$, and $\sigma^2$.
+The fit of the estimated distribution is then assessed based on the $R^2$, the normality and homoscedasticity of the residuals.

+We can use the simulation framework to investigate the behaviour of the estimation error in practice.
+The sampling process is repeated 1,000 times for different values of $N$ and $M$.
+The combinations of the values of $N$ are given in Table~\ref{tab: values N simulation distribution} and those of $M$ with corresponding grid dimensions in Table~\ref{tab: values M simulation distribution}.
+The grids roughly follow the same proportions as the traditional $16\times12$ grid.
+These simulations result in 104,000 estimated models with different values of $M$ and $N$, with their corresponding error quantities.

+Some combinations of $M$ and $N$ result in errors too large for practice.
+To exclude these unusable combinations, combinations not satisfying $M^{3/2}\sqrt{\log(M)}/\sqrt{N}\geq 160$ are filtered out.
+The value of $160$ is empirically determined to filter out the situations with a mode of the estimation error between 0.8 and 1.0.
+The necessity of this filter is examined via the unfiltered samples.
+For each combination of $M$ and $N$, kernel density estimates of the model are computed and compared.

+For each resampled model, the model parameters like $\hat{g}$ and $\hat{T}$ are estimated in the simulation process.
+This allows for calculating the estimation error of these parameters.
+To find the importance of the errors for different model parameters, we study the relationship between the estimation error of the model and that of the model parameters through scatter plots, Pearson correlation coefficients, and histograms.